5 Common Habits of People Who Stay Broke!

 Here are the most common habits:

-People that are consistently free of financial challenges have consistent saving habits.
+People who are consistently free of financial challenges have consistent saving habits.
 There’s always money available to handle the inevitable financial emergencies if you save part of your paycheck each time you get paid.

 You can start to break this habit, by starting to save regularly.
 Even a small amount per month can help you form the habit.
 Choose your amount, one that won’t leave you destitute, and set up an automatic payment to transfer the amount into your savings account as soon as you are paid each month.